Creating a Stairwell

 To create a stairwell manually

-- Select Tools> Reference Floors> Up One Floor from the menu.
+- Once your stairs are in place, select Tools> Reference Floors> Up One Floor from the menu.

-- Select Build> Wall> Straight Railing and draw a room around the stairs, which will display as red lines as part of the Reference Display.
+- Next, select Build> Railing and Deck> Straight Railing and draw a room around the stairs, which will display as red lines as part of the Reference Display.

 - Select Build> Door> Doorway from the menu, then click on the railing at the top edge of the stairs to place a doorway opening on that edge.
 Resize the doorway as needed to fill the railing.